Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 ---

+### Observations
+- Valid ARP traffic permitted
+- Invalid traffic dropped when bindings missing
+- Connectivity restored after correct bindings

+---

 ### Design Justification

-DAI was applied at the access layer only, as this is where end devices connect and where ARP-based attacks originate.
+DAI is implemented only at the access layer, where end devices connect and ARP attacks originate.

-Core switches were not configured with DAI, as they operate as trusted infrastructure devices.
+Core devices are treated as trusted infrastructure.

 ---

-# 📄 Part 7 - Advanced Security Features (Implementing Port Security)
+## Advanced Security - Port Security

+Port security was implemented to restrict access at the access layer.

 ---

-## Port Security (Sticky MAC)

-Port security was implemented on access ports to restrict each port to a limited number of MAC addresses and prevent unauthorized devices from connecting to the network.

-Sticky MAC learning was used to dynamically learn and retain the MAC address of connected devices.

----

 ### Configuration

-Port security was enabled on access ports as follows:

 ```bash
 interface gi0/2